dmrowan/LommenResearchGroup/pipeline/README.md

 ## Backup system

+## Miscellaneous Notes

+__Why did I get an error about a missing 'tmp' directory?__
+When we call nicerl2 with multiprocessing, we need to be explicit about environmental variables used within HEASoft.
+If we don't do this, some processes won't be able to use the heasoft tools like nicerl2 correctly.
+The pipeline creates a path in the tmp directory for each observation.
+The PFILES variable is set before running nicerl2.
+To see explicitly where this is done in the python code, go to [LommenResearchGroup/pipeline/pipeline_utils.py](https://github.com/dmrowan/LommenResearchGroup/blob/master/pipeline/pipeline_utils.py) under the `run_nicerl2` function.
+To read more about why we need to do this, go to the [batch processing help page](https://heasarc.gsfc.nasa.gov/lheasoft/scripting.html)

 ## Uhoh it broke -- start here
 So, the pipeline broke.
 Don't panic, [click here](https://www.youtube.com/watch?v=dQw4w9WgXcQ) for a guide on how to fix it.